A conditional limit theorem for high-dimensional $\ell^{p}$ spheres: Statement of Main Result

-In addition, we believe that our main question is of intrinsic interest, motivated by geometric considerations.
-Indeed, we are interested in such LDPs due to the classical mantra that LDPs (as opposed to just large deviation bounds) yield not only the asymptotic exponential rate of decay of the probability of a rare event, but also the most likely way in which such a rare event can occur.
-This general idea has been realized to great effect in statistical mechanics, where large deviations theory can describe the most probable state of a system of particles under an energy constraint (see, e.g., the surveys \cite{bertini2014macroscopic, ellis2012entropy}).
+The preceding paragraph's general ideas of conditioning and tilting have been realized to great effect in statistical mechanics, where large deviations theory can describe the most probable state of a system of particles under an energy constraint (see, e.g., the surveys \cite{bertini2014macroscopic, ellis2012entropy}).
 Of particular utility is the so-called ``Gibbs conditioning principle", which transforms an LDP for empirical measures into a statement about the most probable behavior of the underlying sequence of random variables, conditional on a rare event.
-A central motivation for our work is to employ such a conditional probabilistic perspective in a geometric setting, by investigating how LDPs can inform the analysis of ``geometric" rare events in high dimensions.
-One obstacle to this goal is that it is not \emph{a priori} clear which rare events should be conditioned upon in order to obtain a meaningful result.
-In this work, we demonstrate that one natural example of a geometric rare event is a deviation of the $\ell^q$ norm, for $q < p$.
-At a high level, our second set of results, Theorem \ref{prop-clln} and Corollary \ref{cor-asymp}, analyze a geometric rare event by giving an asymptotic description of the surface measure on a high-dimensional $\ell^p$ sphere, conditional on a sufficiently small $\ell^q$ norm.
+A central motivation of this work is to employ such a conditional probabilistic perspective in a high-dimensional geometric setting, by investigating how LDPs can inform the analysis of ``geometric" rare events in high dimensions, like $A_{n,\beta}$ of \eqref{anb}.

-To be more concrete, first recall the classical i.i.d.\ setting (see, e.g., \cite{csiszar1984sanov, dembo1996refinements, stroock1991microcanonical}): Sanov's theorem and the associated Gibbs conditioning principle state that under mild assumptions, conditional on a large deviation of $L_n$, the empirical measure of $n$ i.i.d.\ random variables, the joint law of $k=o(n)$ of the variables is asymptotically (as $n\ra\infty$) close to the $k$-fold product of a certain ``exponentially tilted" distribution, under which the large deviation conditioning event is in fact typical.
-For a concrete example, suppose $(X_n)_{n\in\N}$ are i.i.d.\ exponential random variables with mean 1; then, conditional on the rare event $\{\int_\R x\, L_n(dx) = \frac{1}{n}\sum_{i=1}^nX_i > \beta\}$ for some $\beta > 1$, the joint law of $(X_1,\dots,X_k)$ converges in total variation as $n\ra\infty$ to that of of $k$ i.i.d.\ exponential random variables with mean $\beta$.

-In our geometric setting of $\ell^p$ spheres, we identify a suitable class of rare events to condition upon, and apply the Gibbs conditioning principle to obtain Theorem \ref{prop-clln}, which addresses the question of ``how" an unlikely geometric event occurs (with fixed $k$ instead of $k=o(n)$, and weak convergence instead of total variation convergence).
-The primary novel consequence in this setting is that Corollary \ref{cor-asymp} lends a geometric meaning to our exponentially tilted conditional limit law.

-The remainder of the paper is organized as follows.
-In Section \ref{sec-prelim}, we recall some basic definitions and state our main results.
-In Section \ref{sec-empcone}, we prove Theorem \ref{prop-sanovcone}, our LDP result in the case of the cone measure.
-In Section \ref{sec-surface}, we show how the preceding result implies Theorem \ref{prop-sanovsurface}, our LDP result in the case of the surface measure.
-Lastly, in Section \ref{sec-gibbs}, we prove the conditional limit results, Theorem \ref{prop-clln} and Corollary \ref{cor-asymp}.